Royal Windsor Town Walks

 Changing of the Guard

-A fabulous spectacle, with triumphant tunes from a military band and plenty of foot stamping from smartly attired lads in red uniforms and bear-skin caps, the changing of the guard draws crowds to the castle gates each day to watch the smartly attired lads in red uniforms and bear-fur hats do their thing.
-The spectacle takes place at 11am Monday to Saturday from April to July, and on alternate days from August to March.
-Stay to the right of the crowd for better views.
+A fabulous spectacle, with triumphant tunes from a military band and plenty of foot stamping from smartly attired lads in red uniforms and bear-skin caps, the changing of the guard draws crowds to Windsor Castle each day.
+It takes place at 11am Monday to Saturday from April to July, and on alternate days from August to March.